eliteguardtraining/egtCollection-kp/docs/promos_vs_funnels.md

 ### Main Sale Page

 * Discounted state during sale and the re-open.
 Two open and close times.
-* Abandons state (25% off and no timer) when special=ab is present in URL.
-This is not time based.
 * RT state, opens discounted page when special=rt is present.
 Open and close times.
 * Other special=xxx state, opens discounted page state and may have set timer or not.
 Only will need sometimes when we have affiliates.